jaybraunjr/jaybraunjr.github.io/README.md

 # Project and Documents
 Here are some materials from my recent work.
 This includes published manuscripts, code repositories, and grant proposals.

-### Methods-based paper provisionally accepted to JCTC with minor revisions
 ### [Methods-based paper provisionally accepted to JCTC with minor revisions](methods_paper.md)